-It feels sort of like branches on a tree, and pretty soon I don't know what the discussion is about any more.
-Sometimes this is good when I'm talking to someone because it helps me branch out on our conversation.
+It feels like branches on a tree; pretty soon I don't know what the discussion is about any more.
+Sometimes this is good when I'm talking to someone because it helps me branch out in our conversation.
 If I'm in class, it helps me bring up new ideas that no one else has thought of.
 But it also hurts me in class because I don't always fully get what the teacher is saying.

-When I'm doing something that's hard for me, like writing, I drift off easily and end up doing a quick job so I can do something else that I'm better at.
+When I'm doing something that's hard for me, like writing, I drift off easily.
+I end up doing a quick job so I can do something else — something I'm better at.
 But then I don't get a very good grade on my essay, and I feel bad.
 The problem is there are so many interesting things to do in my house; things that I think are just as educational as writing.
 I'd rather do chemistry and cooking experiments in the kitchen, or try out new kinds of seeds or soil mixtures in my garden, or watch the Discovery or History channel or Popular Mechanics for Kids, or solve logic puzzles and games.
 I'd rather study bird behavior (with my birds, of course!), work on my website with my dad, read stuff I want to read, and engineer new contraptions with string or wood or whatever else is lying around.
-I love my school but I hate it that homework takes away time from doing these things.
+I love my school, but I hate that homework takes time away from doing these things.

 Japanese has been easier for me to learn because when you write in Japan, writing is an art, and I love to draw.
 A word can be totally different if, say, two lines are touching than if they're not.
 Writing in Japanese is full of precision, and I like taking a long, long time on something and making it exact.
 But, slowness is another problem I have that frustrates other people.
 And my tutor says that I sometimes have a hard time deciding when getting into details makes my work better or when it actually hurts my work because "I can't see the forest for the trees."
 There IS one part of Japanese that has been very hard for me.
 I'm way behind the rest of my class on memorizing Japanese characters and character blends.

-I've tried some medicine to help me with attention.
+I've tried medicine to help me with attention.
 I couldn't believe there was such a thing when my mom told me about it.
 It's so weird that they make a medicine for that!
-Ritalin® helped me concentrate and be more energetic about school.
-Adderall® helps in a different way because it makes me more optimistic, but when it wears off I feel less cheerful and have shorter attention and drift more.
+Ritalin helped me concentrate and be more energetic about school.
+Adderall helps in a different way because it makes me more optimistic, but when it wears off I feel less cheerful and have shorter attention and drift more.
 Sometimes I have trouble remembering to take it in the afternoon.
 One thing about the Adderall is that it helps some, but it doesn't completely solve the problem of attention.
 I still have to work at paying attention, and sometimes I still drift off even with the medicine.
-[Since this story was written, long-acting medications for AD/HD have been developed; they deliver results throughout the day without the need for additional doses. - Editor]
+[Since this story was written, long-acting medications for ADHD have been developed; they deliver results throughout the day without the need for additional doses. —- Editor]

 Medicine doesn't help the problems I have memorizing and studying for tests.
 My tutor suggested that I draw pictures when I'm memorizing facts for my history test.
 For example, when we were studying the Renaissance, I drew a picture of a harp for the rebirth of music, and numbers for rediscovering science, and a cross for the rebirth of culture.
 That helped me remember those things for an exam.
 But the problem is that it takes too long to study like that, so I wasn't able to study everything and I got a bad grade because there were lots of parts that I didn't get to.
 Sometimes it makes me sad and it makes me want to give up when I realize how much harder I have to work at things that are not that hard for other kids.